Golf Course Review of Berwick upon Tweed Golf Club

 Holes seven and eight begin the run to the turn and although they are played on flatter land they are both good holes with inviting but tricky second shots to wonderful greens, the latter boasting a brilliant raised side-tier on the left.

-The first eight holes at Goswick undoubtedly belong in the top bracket of links golf courses.
+The first eight holes at Goswick undoubtedly belong in the top bracket of links golf courses they are of such a high calibre.
 From here on in the course isn't as consistently good as what's gone before it but has arguably the more interesting and unique holes.

 Two sound holes take you away from the clubhouse at the start of the back nine, the first of which is a conventional long par four whilst the next is a par five that has a brilliant fairway with many undulations.
 A semi-blind approach greets you at the 12th, on the assumption that you have found the rolling fairway, before more solid golf is required at the 200 plus yard par three that is played to a large green relatively in the open but protected by a ring of bunkers.